alwaysthecritic/BowlingKataSwift/README.md

 ### tag: nicer_frame_array_comparison

 The tests in framesForBallsTests.swift were a bit cumbersome.
 I tried to simplify by comparing the whole resulting array with the expected array instead of checking the size and comparing each individual entry separately as I was doing before.
-Swift structs marked as Equatable (i.e. Frame here) make this fairly neat and allow a fairly declarative style in tests
+Swift structs marked as Equatable (i.e. Frame here) make this fairly neat and allow a declarative style in tests

 I also improved the code to only send a maximum of two subsequentBalls, which is all that is needed anyway for scoring a frame, and saves the tests from exhaustively listing _all_ the subsequent balls for each frame.

 The net result is that the tests are now much more readable and it's easier to see what they're saying.
 I think it's worth investing in making tests really _speak_ to you, so they're easy to read and write courtesy of being a straightforward declaration of what you intend in the domain.
 Factor out all the incidental mess and get those tests talking!
-More work yet to be done in those code base to achieve that in the other tests.
+More work yet to be done to achieve that in the other tests.

 The downside of doing one big array comparison is that when a test fails you get a poor message with the entire actual and expected arrays included.
 That makes it almost impossible to see what was different between them.
 Personally I consider this a failing of XCTest.
 I really miss the excellent output you get from tools in JVM-land like Spock (for Groovy) which highlight the differences for you.
 Maybe there's a way to get this in Swift.